lkubb/packer-proxmox-templates/README.md

 ## Cloud-init Caveats
 ### Bootcmd and autogrow
 - Runtime configuration is drawn from multiple sources.
 If more than one is available, the one with the highest priority is selected, [no merging is applied](https://github.com/canonical/cloud-init/blob/fca5bb77c251bea6ed7a21e9b9e0b320a01575a9/cloudinit/sources/DataSourceNoCloud.py#L363-L380).
 There is a fallback to a seed directory commonly found in `/var/lib/cloud/seed/nocloud`.
-- I'm not entirely whether an existing `vendor-data` seed will be preserved when a higher priority datasource does not expose one since Proxmox always presents one, even if it has not been configured ([in that case it's empty](https://github.com/proxmox/qemu-server/blob/d8a7e9e881e29c899920657f98a0047d9d63abed/PVE/QemuServer/Cloudinit.pm#L490-L505)).
+- I'm not entirely sure whether an existing `vendor-data` seed will be preserved when a higher priority datasource does not expose one since Proxmox always presents one, even if it has not been configured ([in that case it's empty](https://github.com/proxmox/qemu-server/blob/d8a7e9e881e29c899920657f98a0047d9d63abed/PVE/QemuServer/Cloudinit.pm#L490-L505)).
 - Multiple separate source trees exist (relevant here: `user-data`, `vendor-data`, `cfg`).
 If one root key (eg `bootcmd`) is found in multiple sources, again the one with the highest priority is selected, no merging is applied (`user-data` having the highest).
 Merging configuration only works inside one tree.

 This template is preconfigured to automatically grow the root partition (via `cloud.cfg`, see `seed/cloud-init.sh`).
 Since `cloud-init` does not support growing LVM partitions atm, it needs to set a `bootcmd`.
 The combination of both behaviors above results in a tradeoff for this template: